The Litigant in Person: Kid gloves or gloves off?

 With the introduction of the increase to the small claims track limit for personal injury claims looming large and the likely resulting increase of LiPs in our courts, are we on a crash course towards real inequality of footing between parties and access to justice failures?

 Mark Quinn is a consultant solicitor with Taylor Rose TTKW specialising in personal and commercial dispute resolution.
-Should you wish to discuss any of the issues within this article or require his advice, do not hesitate to contact him on 01733 865 136 or email@example.com
+Should you wish to discuss any of the issues within this article or require his advice regarding litigant in person issues, do not hesitate to contact him on 01733 865 136 or firstname.lastname@example.org

 TAKE A LOOK AT